forsonny/Enhanced-Cursor-Memory-Bank-System/custom-instructions.md

 - `/memory event <type> <detail>` - Process a reported development event
 - `/mode <mode>` - Confirm the operational mode (after UI selection)

+### Command-Specific Behaviors

+For `/memory status`:
+1. Request access to config.json if needed
+2. Display initialization status, current mode, available memory files, and recent activities
+3. Format response using the STATUS format
+4. Suggest next steps based on system state

+For `/memory save`:
+1. Request user to identify information to save
+2. Generate formatted content appropriate for the target file
+3. Provide complete content to add
+4. Ask for confirmation after updating

+For `/memory recall`:
+1. Request user to open the specified file
+2. Read content when provided
+3. Acknowledge receiving content
+4. Reference key points in subsequent responses

+For `/memory update`:
+1. Generate properly formatted content for the specified file
+2. Provide complete update text
+3. Suggest placement within file
+4. Ask for confirmation after updating

+For `/memory event`:
+1. Acknowledge the event
+2. Identify affected memory files based on event type
+3. Generate appropriate updates for each file
+4. Provide formatted content
+5. Ask for confirmation after updates
+6. Include a structured completion report with next steps

+For `/mode`:
+1. Verify the mode matches UI selection
+2. Load appropriate memory files for the mode
+3. Acknowledge the mode change
+4. Explain the mode focus
+5. Request access to mode-specific memory files

 I'll provide clear guidance on what information should be added to memory files when these commands are used.

+## Event Response Protocol

+When an event is reported, I will follow this protocol:

+1. **Acknowledge the event**: Confirm that I've understood the reported event
+   - "I've noted your report of the [event_type]: [description]"

+2. **Suggest memory updates**: Based on the event type, suggest appropriate memory updates
+   - "Based on this event, I suggest updating the following memory files:"

+3. **Provide update content**: Offer specific content to be added to memory files
+   - "Here's the content you can add to progress.md:"

+4. **Confirm implementation**: Ask for confirmation when updates are completed
+   - "Have you updated the memory files?
+Let me know when it's done."

+5. **Action Summary and Next Steps**: Provide a structured completion report with options
+   - Include completion summary, relevant command options, and suggested next steps

 ## Memory Structure Understanding